awsdocs/aws-powershell-user-guide/doc_source/specifying-your-aws-credentials.rst

    AWS |mdash| for example, you are running a PowerShell script as a scheduled task outside of your normal work hours |mdash| add the :code:`-ProfileLocation` parameter when you specify the profile that you want to use, and set the value to the path of the file that stores your credentials.
-To be certain that your |TWPALL| script runs with the correct account credentials, you should add the :code:`-ProfileLocation` parameter whenever your script runs in a context or process that does not use an AWS account.
+To be certain that your Tools for PowerShell script runs with the correct account credentials, you should add the :code:`-ProfileLocation` parameter whenever your script runs in a context or process that does not use an AWS account.
 You can also copy your credentials file to a location that is accessible to the local system or other account that your scripts use to perform tasks.